Patrick010/nShell/project/HANDOVER_BRIEF.md

 - **Content Security Policy (CSP):**
     - **Files Created/Modified:** `nshell/js/xterm.js`, `nshell/css/xterm.min.css`, `nshell/templates/terminal.php`.
-    - **Action:** The terminal library `xterm.js` was being blocked by CSP because it was loaded from an external CDN.
+    - **Action:** The terminal library `xterm.js` is being blocked by CSP because it was loaded from an external CDN.
 The library was downloaded and bundled locally with the application.
-The `terminal.php` template was updated to load the local assets using the CSP-compliant `\OCP\Util::addScript()` and `\OCP\Util::addStyle()` methods.
+The `terminal.php` template must be updated to load the local assets using the CSP-compliant `\OCP\Util::addScript()` and `\OCP\Util::addStyle()` methods.

 ## 4. Code Structure Overview